Manchester and Salford Universities Air Squadron

 Manchester and Salford Universities Air Squadron, abbreviated MASUAS, forms part of the Royal Air Force Volunteer Reserve.
 MASUAS is one of fifteen University Air Squadrons that are spread out across Great Britain and it recruits from the universities in Manchester (University of Manchester and Manchester Metropolitan University) and Salford University.

+History

+In June 1958, it won the De Havilland trophy, for the third time, in which university air squadrons competed for, with aerobatics skills.